 Submission of Bids

 - Bids and any modification thereof (addendum) shall be submitted electronically, via www.publicpurchase.com.
-Construction or public improvement bids are currently accepted in paper form as required in the ITB.
+Construction or public improvement bids are currently accepted in paper form if required in the ITB.

-- Telephonic or faxed bids will not be considered, unless authorized by the invitation.
+- Telephonic, emailed, or faxed bids will not be considered, unless authorized by the invitation.

 - Samples of items, when required, must be submitted within the time specified and unless otherwise specified by the City, at no expense to the City.
 If not consumed by testing, samples will be returned at bidders request and expense, unless otherwise specified by the invitation.